asherif123/warmane-daily-points-collector/README.md

 Then it will log in all accounts one at a time, collect

-the daily points and and log out.
+the daily points and log out.